-- shredded cheddar
+- sharp cheddar cheese

-- shredded parmesan
+- shredded parmesan cheese

 How to Make a Southern Tomato Pie

-While crust is baking, line a sheet pan with paper towels.
+- While crust is baking, line a baking sheet with a layer of paper towels.
 Slice tomatoes and line them up on the paper towels in a single layer.

-Another dish that goes well with this recipe is Strawberry Pecan Salad.
-Either salad works well and completes this summer time vegetarian meal!
+- Another dish that goes well with this recipe is Strawberry Pecan Salad.
+Either salad works well and completes this summertime vegetarian meal!

-More Tomato Recipes to Love
+More Tomato Recipes